|

 for a short distance then turned left onto another side road which

-lead to the town of Caratunk just a quarter mile down the road.
+led to the town of Caratunk just a quarter mile up the road.
+I stole

-I stole a couple of green apples from a tree just by the side of
+a couple of green apples from a tree just by the side of the road

-the road and munched the small, tart fruit down.
-Not quite ripe
+and munched the small, tart fruit down.
+Not quite ripe yet.
+At the

-yet.
-At the post office, I received my old boots, the ones I had
+post office, I received my old boots, the ones I had started with.

-started with.
-Mom had them resoled and now they were back to finish
+Mom had them resoled and now they were back to finish the trip.

-the trip.
-I also received some slide film.
+I also received some slide film, my gaters ((knee high covers for

 Suddenly we saw Lan walking up the street and were surprised.
 She